NCGAS/Useful-Scripts/README.md

 ## RunSeqLength
-sequence length in a multifasta file
+sequence length in a multifasta file \
  `cat fasta.fa | ./RunSeqLength | less`

 ## fasta2oneline
-Convert a multifasta file to 2line fasta
+Convert a multifasta file to 2line fasta \
 `file | fasta2oneline.ba > Singleline.file.fasta`

 ## addcolumns.py
-Add columns to a blast output
+Add columns to a blast output \
  `addcolumns.py input_file blast_file output_file`

+## subset_fasta.pl
+This is code written by Author: John Nash so please do look at the code for the LICENSE information or below\

+Function:  Takes a multiple fasta file and removes a set of sequences to makes a second fasta file.
+Useful for pulling subsets of sequences from entire genomes. \
+Author: John Nash \
+Copyright (c) National Research Council of Canada, 2000-2003, all rights reserved. \
+Licence: This script may be used freely as long as no fee is charged for use, and as long as the author/copyright attributions are not removed. \

+Syntax:
+`subset_fasta -i list_file < fasta_file > subset_file`

+For more options, run the command
+`subset_fasta -h`